pmayol21/snAIk/README.md

 ## Genetic Algorithm

 The length of each snake at the time of death determines how "fit" it was.
-The fittest snake in each generations gets to "breed" with the other snakes, meaning its nueral net is combined 50/50 with another and slightly mutated randomly to produce a snake in the next generation.
+The fittest snake in each generations gets to "breed" with the other snakes, meaning its nueral net is combined with another and slightly mutated randomly to produce a snake in the next generation.
+The combination of snakes "genes" (aka weights) happens at a randomly determined index.
+All of the genetic algorithm functions were also written from scratch, allowing greater flexibility in changing mutation rates, methods of breeding, and the fitness function.